 4.2.
-Impacts of the options The quantitative analysis (the specific assumptions on parameter values are included in Annex EcoEv 1) includes in particular: (quantitative analysis) Cost impact for the Agency: one-off costs for the Information Sharing System (ISS) as well as the setting up of GoA recurring costs per annum for developing and maintaining the ISS as well as coordinating and facilitating GoA + SP / SL assessments.
-In addition, there would be resources linked to legal matters as well as data quality control (although operators are responsible for the quality of the data and information reported) Cost impact for the National Safety Authorities: one-off costs for setting up the IT interfaces between any national systems and the ISS recurring costs from maintaining and upgrading interfaces + participation to the GoA activities Cost impact for railway operators one-off costs for setting up the IT interfaces to national systems (moreover, depending on the exact details of the CSM ASLP provisions there could also be one-off costs for adapting existing systems and processes) recurring costs for simple reporting of events recurring costs for detailed reporting of events recurring costs for reporting RCM and occurrence scenarios recurring costs for preparing self-assessment of safety performance recurring costs for the participation in GoA recurring costs linked to regular participation in training to retain competencies linked to the CSM ASLP obligations Potential cost savings for railway operators (efficiency gains due to savings in resources linked to monitoring and auditing the SMS) as well as savings from effectiveness gains due to reduced accident / incident related costs arising due to improved learning from incidents (notably near-misses).
-Further details concerning the evidence base for the considered benefits and costs are contained in Annex EcoEv 1.
-It should be noted that the in the following it is only recorded those benefits specifically those for which quantification was possible.
+Impacts of the options (quantitative analysis)

+The quantitative analysis (the specific assumptions on parameter values are included in Annex EcoEv 1) includes in particular:

+- Cost impact for the Agency: - one-off costs for the Information Sharing System (ISS) as well as the setting up of GoA - recurring costs per annum for developing and maintaining the ISS as well as coordinating and facilitating GoA + SP / SL assessments.
+In addition, there would be resources linked to legal matters as well as data quality control (although operators are responsible for the quality of the data and information reported) - Cost impact for the National Safety Authorities: - one-off costs for setting up the IT interfaces between any national systems and the ISS - recurring costs from maintaining and upgrading interfaces + participation to the GoA activities - Cost impact for railway operators - one-off costs for setting up the IT interfaces to national systems (moreover, depending on the exact details of the CSM ASLP provisions there could also be one-off costs for adapting existing systems and processes) - o recurring costs for simple reporting of events - o recurring costs for detailed reporting of events - o recurring costs for reporting RCM and occurrence scenarios - recurring costs for preparing self-assessment of safety performance - o recurring costs for the participation in GoA - recurring costs linked to regular participation in training to retain competencies linked to the CSM ASLP reporting obligations - Potential cost savings for railway operators (efficiency gains due to savings in resources linked to monitoring and auditing the SMS) as well as savings from effectiveness gains due to reduced accident / incident related costs arising due to improved learning from incidents (notably near-misses and similar events). - Further details concerning the evidence base for the considered benefits and costs are contained in Annex EcoEv 1.

+It should be noted that in the following analysis are only those benefits for which quantification was possible.
 However, as highlighted in Section 4.1 other organisations (e.g. NSAs and Agency) may also benefit.
-Notes: • For all categories the estimated quantitative impacts measure the change in mill.
-Euros relative to the baseline (Option 0 or Do-Nothing).
-For the cost impacts positive values imply increased costs, while negative values imply decreased costs (compared to the baseline).
-For the values for benefits a positive figure would imply increased gains in efficiency and effectiveness.
-In the case of one-off impacts the values are assumed to be incurred in a single year only (Year 0 in the CBA calculation).
-For recurring impacts the values shown are incurred each year over the assumed lifetime (20 years).
-The values given for impacts for stakeholders are expressed as aggregated figures.
-Therefore, in order to determine the impact per entity these values would need to be divided by the number of entities (e.g. number of railway operators / National Safety Authorities).
-These are estimates based on the input collected from available evidence (incl. the analyses from the COR project), grounded on assumptions and can therefore not be considered as being accurate measurements.
-The quantitative modelling can accommodate additional elements for the options, e.g. differential approach re. simple and detailed reporting for the events within the scope as well as testing for the implication of degree of complexity of the reporting (linked to templates) a) Simple reporting of events Potential benefits and costs linked to the simple reporting of events are detailed below.
-Benefits: O1: Main benefits are linked to more reliable and effective data available at European level about significant consequence events regarding type of accidents, location, time and deemed cause(s).
-This is expected to assist the different stakeholders, notably railway operators, national authorities and European level actors in their activities geared towards safety management and controlling risks.
-In particular, it should be easier for railway operators to focus their monitoring activities on key risk areas increasing the probability that appropriate measures / actions could be identified.
-This may have positive implications both on resources involved and the overall risk profile.
-Equally, there could be benefits for national authorities in terms of better targeted supervision activities.
-Moreover, the simple reporting would provide a critical input to the activities of the Agency and GoA.
-This reporting is expected to capture a significant part of the efficiency and effectiveness gains outlined later in this section.
-Overall, benefits are expected to outweigh costs.